How to Meal Prep for Beginners

 Start with a few basic meals you know and gather more ingredients.

-3. Label the meals and place in fridge or freezer.
+- Label the meals and place them in the fridge or freezer.

 Here is a basic recipe below used in meal prep that will do three meals to four meals, depending on your appetite.